CopernicaMarketingSoftware/Documentation/Yothalot/configuration.md

 #   amount that your license permits.
 If you use your Yothalot cluster also for
 #   other task you can set the number of nodes that Yothalot is allowed to use
 #   and the max number of jobs that may run concurrently, so Yothalot does not
 #   use all the resources.
+Note: if you set max-nodes larger than your license
+#   permits the max-nodes will be equal the the max-nodes of your license.

 max-nodes:              100
 max-jobs:               4